-Immeln, the third biggest lake in Skåne, is a dream for canoers.
-Follow Skåne’s most popular canoe trail taking you to different lakes.
+Immeln, the third biggest lake in Skåne, is a canoers’ dream.
+Follow Skåne’s most popular canoe trail to different lakes.

-Immeln is a safe and accessible paddling area where you can escape the hustle and bustle of everyday life without being entirely disconnected, since you can still use your mobile phone in most of the area.
-You can rent everything from canoes and military tents to portable stoves and barbecues at the Canoe Centre.
+Immeln is a safe and accessible paddling area where you escape the hustle and bustle of everyday life without being disconnected – you can use your mobile phone in most of the area.
+Rent everything from canoes and military tents to portable stoves and barbecues at the Canoe Centre.

-Canoeing in the lake of Ivösjön in north eastern Skåne starts and ends in the same place, the Wetlandi Canoe Center in Axeltorp, where you can rent your boat as well your gear.
+Canoeing in lake Ivösjön in north eastern Skåne starts and ends in the same place, the Wetlandi Canoe Center in Axeltorp, where you can rent your boat and your gear.

-Why not rent a full camping package and spend the night Robinson Crusoe style in one of the well over 40 islands in the lake, many of which are uninhabited?
+Rent a full camping package and spend the night Robinson Crusoe style in one of the 40 plus islands in this freshwater archipelago, many of which are uninhabited.

-There are plenty of peaceful places to set camp all around the lake and on the islands, and you will have no problem finding a private bay of your own where you can swim, barbecue and spend the night in serene seclusion.
+There are plenty of peaceful places to set up camp all around the lake and the islands.
+You’ll have no problem finding a private bay where you can swim, barbecue and spend the night in serene seclusion.

-If you are looking to combine nature experiences with culture, you could set course for the beautiful Bäckaskog Castle.
-Before paddling here you can pre-book transport for your canoe back to the centre while you spend the night at the castle and join the ghost safari in the castle grounds if you dare.
+Combine nature experiences with culture and set course for the beautiful Bäckaskog Castle.
+Before paddling, pre-book your canoe transport back to the centre while you spend the night at the castle and join the ghost safari in the castle grounds.

-Rönne å river, through open meadows and jungle-like greenery
+River Rönne å, through open meadows and jungle-like greenery